soverenio/docs/docs/integration/api/object-api.md

 Soveren represents your infrastructure in terms of Kubernetes `clusters` where you deploy Soveren Sensors.
 Each `cluster` is distinguished by its ID and the name you assign to it.

-`Assets` refer to deployments that Soveren identifies within the `cluster`.
+`Services` refer to deployments that Soveren identifies within the `cluster`.
 More precisely, they represent an aggregate based on either the source IP or destination IP from web service calls.
-Although there can be various types of `assets`, currently, Soveren supports only one type, termed "Kubernetes workload."
+Although there can be various types of `services`, currently, Soveren supports only one type, termed "Kubernetes workload."

-An `endpoint` is a distinct combination of a hostname, method, and URL discovered on an `asset`.
+An `endpoint` is a distinct combination of a hostname, method, and URL discovered on an `service`.

 ![Soveren API object model: data flow](../../img/integration/api-logic-data-flow.png "Soveren API object model: data flow")

-Communication channels between `assets`, where sensitive `data types` have been detected, are termed `data streams`.
-For instance, when one `asset` calls another, this establishes a `data stream`.
+Communication channels between `services`, where sensitive `data types` have been detected, are termed `data streams`.
+For instance, when one `service` calls another, this establishes a `data stream`.

-Multiple `data streams` can exist between two `assets`.
-If two `assets` share at least one `data stream`, Soveren determines that there's a `data flow` between them.
+Multiple `data streams` can exist between two `services`.
+If two `services` share at least one `data stream`, Soveren determines that there's a `data flow` between them.

-Between any two chosen `assets`, there can be two `data flows` — one in each direction (from one `asset` to the other and vice versa).
+Between any two chosen `services`, there can be two `data flows` — one in each direction (from one `service` to the other and vice versa).
 A single `data flow` can encompass multiple `data streams`.

 For a comprehensive description of each object structure available through the APIs, please refer to the [Soveren Object API](../ref/).